 I just needed to get away from the noise and have some time to think and express what was locked inside.
 So at the age of eight I was filling notebooks with pencil sketches - pictures of what I wanted my world to be like.
 At eleven I escaped to my dad’s shed and started making oil paintings on scraps of cardboard, attempting to describe and heal what was not right in my world.

-As a child I took whatever images I could lay my hands upon to use as source material, and adapted them for my own purposes.
-I made drawings based on our kitchen calendar photos of the Swiss Alps.
+Growing up I took whatever images were at hand and and used them for my own purposes.
+We always had a kitchen calendar, and one year it was photos of the Swiss Alps.
+I ‘copied’ these in my notebook.
 I secretly cut up our set of family encyclopaedias to extract reproductions of my favourite old master paintings - I knew no one would ever look to check.
-Old family photos from the farm in Estonia found their way into my pictures as well as images of pretty women in nice dresses found in newspapers and junk mail.
-I used whatever was at hand.

 Q: WHAT IS THE PURPOSE OF YOUR ART?

-When you change the way you see and think about things it changes the way you act.
+I know it sounds cheesy, but when you change the way you see things it can transform the way you act.

-Paint on canvas is my main medium because I love the humility of using these simple materials.
-I am drawn to the idea of continuing in an artistic lineage, using art history as my trampoline, and trying to add a tiny piece to the grand story.
+Paint on canvas is my main medium because I love the humility of these simple materials.
+I am drawn to the idea of continuing in an artistic lineage, using art history as my trampoline, and attempting to add a piece to the story.